-If you are a small business wanting to collect credit and debit card payments from your customers, a payment gateway will ensures your transactions are processed safely, securely and quickly.
+If you are a small business wanting to collect credit and debit card payments from your customers, a payment gateway will ensure your transactions are processed safely, securely and quickly.

 Let’s take a look at what an online payment gateway is, how it works, why you need one and how to choose which online payment gateway service is right for your business.